 - BT Sport - Free use of the BT Sport mobile app is included for up to 24 months, depending on your plan.

-- Apple Music - Six months' free subscription is included, and listening to music via the app won't come out of your data allowance.
+- Apple Music - Six months' free subscription is included with certain plans, and listening to music via the app won't come out of your data allowance.

 - Shared or family plans - These plans let you share your mobile data allowance across multiple EE SIM cards - a great way to get your money's worth as a family.